taheeraahmed/Chat-bot/README.md

 It's a quite simplistic approach to a chat bot and only uses if-elif-else statements to match different regular expressions to different intents.

+### (2) Cyborg cantina
+This is a retrieval based chat-bot, these are best for closed-domain tasks.
+This specific chat-bot is a system which answer's diner questions given a restaurant serving mexican cuisine.